justMoritz/saparallax.js/readme.md

 ![SA PARALLAX SAMPLE](http://files.moritzzimmer.com/saparallax.gif)

-### VERSION CONFUSION AHEAD!
-(But don't worry, it's easy, just keep using Version 1.xx)

-This release is deemed **1**.2.0, but is technically and technologically newer than the version 2 in the Version History.
-This version is, however, completely backwards compatible to version 1.0, and therefore preferable for applications that are already using SA Parallax.

-(This version, like Version 2, was pulled from as a standalone version from [scrollimate](https://github.com/justMoritz/scrollimate) )
+(This version was pulled from as a standalone version from [scrollimate](https://github.com/justMoritz/scrollimate) )

 ## ABOUT: